apache/shardingsphere/docs/blog/content/material/proxy.en.md

 The whole architecture can be divided into three components: Frontend, Core-module and Backend:

-*   Frontend: it's responsible for communication between network and client, based on NIO client/server framework.
+*   Frontend: It's responsible for communication with client, based on NIO client/server framework.
 It adopts to NIO on Windows and Mac, adaptive to Epoll automatically on Linux, and completes to the encoding/decoding of MySQL protocol in the process of communication.

-*   Core-module: After getting decoded command of Mysql, it starts to parse/rewrite/route/conflate sql through Sharding-Core.
+*   Core-module: After getting decoded command of MySQL, it starts to parse/rewrite/route/conflate sql through Sharding-Core.

 *   Backend:  it's interacted with real database by Hikari pool of BIO.
-BIO has large scale to database cluser or its performance declines on condition of one master more slaves, so we will provide way of NIO to connect real database in the future.
+Its performance declines on condition of one master more slaves or large scale to database cluser in the way of BIO, so we will provide way of NIO to connect real database in the future.

 ![](https://shardingsphere.apache.org/blog/img/proxy_architecture1_en.jpg)